Rod Stewart And ‘Game Of Thrones’: How The Singer’s New Video Caused An Uproar

-Rod Stewart isn’t someone that one would normally associate with controversy, but here we are, and there it is.
-Apparently, the Scottish singer caused quite a bit of an uproar when he dropped his new video, because — allegedly — it was meant to look like an ISIS video.
-However, shortly after the controversy exploded, the singer apologized, and clarified that he and his video co-stars were re-enacting Game of Thrones.
+Rod Stewart isn’t a person one would normally associate with controversy, but here we are, and there it is.
+Apparently, the Scottish singer caused quite a bit of an uproar when he dropped his new video because allegedly it was meant to look like an ISIS video.
+However, shortly after the controversy exploded, the singer apologized and clarified that he and his video co-stars were re-enacting Game of Thrones.
 So, how did all this controversy come about?

 Rod Stewart took the tube to his gig in London https://t.co/5kE43XNGkP pic.twitter.com/ouPgcb3SPT